 Do you know that owning a Controlled Foreign Corporation got affected by New Tax Bill?
 In a nutshell, Trump’s tax reform now means that all income is Subpart F income.
 In addition, all currently untaxed retained earnings will be subject to a one-time tax.
 Read further to find out what it means exactly and about the impact on U.S. expats with CFCs.

 What changes did Trump’s tax reform bring?

 Let’s take a quick look at a few changes that recent tax legislation introduced.
 Trump’s tax reform benefits individuals who are struggling with their finances.
 What changed?
 Standard deductions doubled, i.e. from $6,000 to $12,000 for singles.
-The Trump’s tax reform reduced the rates for five tax brackets of the existing seven.
+Trump’s tax reform reduced the rates for five tax brackets of the existing seven.
 The New Tax Bill also increased the Child Tax Credit to $2,000.
 Taxpayers can deduct any medicals expenses that are over 7,5% of their adjusted gross income.
 Tax Cuts and Jobs Act of 2017 raise the alternative minimum tax rate (AMT) to $500,000 for individuals and $1 million for couples.

 Tax Cuts and Jobs Act 2017 lowers the corporate tax rate from 35% to 21%.
-It also gives 20% reductions for the first $315,000 of joint income for small business such as S corporations and limited liability companies (LLCs).
+It also gives 20% reductions for the first $315,000 of joint income for a small business such as S corporations and limited liability companies (LLCs).

-There weren’t any changes to the most important provisions.
+There weren’t many changes to the most important provisions.
 Breathe freely, the Foreign Earned Income Exclusion, Foreign Tax Credit or the Foreign Housing Deduction are still with us.
 Yet there are a few modifications that Americans abroad should be aware of.

 If you’d like to know more about such adjustments, download our free guide where we covered how Trump’s tax reform affects US expats.